richardsc/nb/README.md

 ## Development notes

-These notes will probably not be useful to anyone but the developer, and things will get deleted as they are no longer needed.
-Thus, this is a sort of scratch area.
+These notes will probably not be useful to anyone but the developer.
+Mostly, they will name and describe a series of test scripts for creating and working with the database.
+The scripts will generally be orthogonal (testing different things), with integration of results coming only after the simpler tests have revealed working methods for isolated tasks.

 1. ``test1.py`` tests looking up notes matching tags in python.
 This seems preferable to constructing complicated queries, because it will save